Diagnostic 5: Week 5 review

 Note: This was an extra question in Lab 9.

-, a recursive mutating version of reverse
+Implement mutate_reverse, a recursive mutating version of reverse.
+Have it

-so that its elements are reversed.
+mutate the original Link so that its elements are reversed.

 def mutate_reverse(link):